Agent Trust Fabric

 - Containment - whether kill switches, SOC detections, and hosted MCP controls can stop the run when prevention fails.

-That is the acquisition-grade wedge: open knowledge creates adoption; the production MCP server becomes the control point that signs trust verdicts for customer-private agent runs.
+That is the review-ready wedge: open knowledge creates adoption; the production MCP server becomes the control point that signs trust verdicts for customer-private agent runs.

 What was added